jeffh/check.statem/README.md

 - How do you honor shrinking with the above constraints?
   - eg - smaller sequences of commands should still have `get` to a key after `put`?
-- How do you ensure shrinking of related data
+- How do you ensure shrinking of related data?
-  - If you're using test.check's `bind`, then full shrinking isn't honored
+  - If you're using test.check's `bind`, then full shrinking isn't honored ([TCHECK-112](http://dev.clojure.org/jira/browse/TCHECK-112))

-For details about why state machine testing can be useful, check out the [talk by John Hughes](https://www.youtube.com/watch?v=zi0rHwfiX1Q).
-Unlike what John Hughes' demos, this library only supports serialized state machine testing (no parallel testing).
-Maybe someday in the future.
+check.statem provides a more structured approach to defining state machine models that then can be used to generate a sequence of commands to execute.
+The command sequence shrinks according to the state machine.

 ## Usage